 In addition to Alternative 3, two other alternatives were analyzed.
-Alternative 1 (No Action Alternative) would not offer any of the nominated 99 parcels while Alternative 2 (Proposed Action) would offer 99 parcels nominated in areas open to oil and gas in the underlying RMPs, a portion of one parcel that contains private minerals would be deleted and a portion of another parcel would be deferred due to containing lands smaller than the smallest survey legal land subdivision.
-The EA for the Fourth Quarter 2025 Competitive Lease Sale is attached, which includes, as an attachment, a White Paper which discusses issues associated with the use of Hydraulic Fracturing (HF) which may be used in the oil and gas completion process.
+Alternative 1 (No Action Alternative) would not offer any of the nominated 68 parcels while Alternative 2 (Proposed Action) would offer 68 parcels nominated in areas open to oil and gas in the underlying RMPs, portions of three parcels would be deleted that are unavailable for lease based on the Rawlins RMP.
+The EA for the First Quarter 2025 Competitive Lease Sale is attached, which includes, as an attachment, a White Paper which discusses issues associated with the use of Hydraulic Fracturing (HF) which may be used in the oil and gas completion process.
 This HF White Paper was incorporated by reference into the EA and subject to public comment/review during the EA's public comment period.

-Four additional alternatives were considered but not analyzed in detail: (1) offer all parcels as originally submitted through Expressions of Interest (EOIs), including parcels or portions of parcels that may already be leased and those that may not be available for lease by statute, or for policy reasons, (2) offer all nominated parcels subject to Standard Lease Terms and Conditions, (3) offer all parcels subject to No Surface Occupancy stipulations, and (4) defer all Sage-grouse habitat parcels.
-These alternatives were not analyzed in detail because they would not be in
+Four additional alternatives were considered but not analyzed in detail: (1) offer all parcels as originally submitted through Expressions of Interest (EOIs), including parcels or portions of parcels that may already be leased and those that may not be available for lease by statute, or for policy reasons, (2) offer all nominated parcels subject to Standard Lease Terms and Conditions, (3) offer all parcels subject to No Surface Occupancy stipulations, and (4) defer all Sage-grouse and Part 516 of the Departmental Manual, consistent with the President's January 2025 Order and Memorandum.
+The BLM has also voluntarily considered the Council on Environmental Quality's rescinded regulations implementing NEPA, previously found at 40 C.F.R.
+Parts 1500-1508, as guidance to the extent appropriate and consistent with the requirements of NEPA and Executive Order 14154.

-1 Executive Order 14154, Unleashing American Energy (Jan.
+Executive Order 14154, Unleashing American Energy (Jan.
 20, 2025), and a Presidential Memorandum, Ending Illegal Discrimination and Restoring Merit-Based Opportunity (Jan.
 21, 2025), require the Department to strictly adhere to the National Environmental Policy Act (NEPA), 42 U.S.C. §§ 4321 et seq.
 Further, such Order and Memorandum repeal Executive Orders 12898 (Feb.
 11, 1994) and 14096 (Apr.
 21, 2023).
 Because Executive Orders 12898 and 14096 have been repealed, complying with such Orders is a legal impossibility.
 The BLM verifies that it has complied with the requirements of NEPA, including the Department's regulations and procedures implementing NEPA at 43 C.F.R.
-Part 46 and Part 516 of the Departmental Manual, consistent with the President's January 2025 Order and Memorandum.
-The BLM has also voluntarily considered the Council on Environmental Quality's rescinded regulations implementing NEPA, previously found at 40 C.F.R.
-Parts 1500-1508, as guidance to the extent appropriate and consistent with the requirements of NEPA and Executive Order 14154.
+Part 46 and Part 516 of the Departmental Manual consistent with the President's January 2025 Order and Memorandum.
+The BLM has also voluntarily habitat parcels.
+These alternatives were not analyzed in detail because they would not be in conformance with the respective RMPs.